seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Time hath, my lord, a wallet at his back,
 Wherein he puts alms for oblivion,
 A great-sized monster of ingratitudes:
-Those scraps are good deeds past; which are devour’d
+Those scraps are good deeds past; which are devour'd
 As fast as they are made, forgot as soon
 As done: perseverance, dear my lord,
 Keeps honour bright: to have done is to hang